ThiagoSchetini/manjaro-architect-guide/README.md

 	git config --global user.email "you@example.com"
 	git config --global user.name "Your Name"

-Add your public ssh key to git server as the example below:
+Add your public ssh key to git server.
+You can read the value with the command below, then add to the git website or git server:

 	xclip -sel clip < ~/.ssh/id_ed25519.pub